NNDB

 John McCain III attended a private boarding school, where he was nicknamed "McNasty" for his willingness to fight.
 Later, at the US Naval Academy, he gained a reputation as a ladies' man, complained that he was picked on by his commanding officer, and graduated 894th out of 899 in his class.

 After flight training, young McCain flew A-4 Skyhawk attack aircraft in the Vietnam war.
-On his 23rd mission, an October 1967 attack on a Hanoi power plant, his plane was shot down, and McCain, with three broken bones, was imprisoned in the famous "Hanoi Hilton".
+On his 23rd mission, an October 1967 attack on a Hanoi power plant, his plane was shot down, and McCain, with three broken bones, was imprisoned in the famous "Hanoi Hilton."
 Under duress, he was interviewed by French reporters, and told them he was treated well.
 In an interview broadcast as propaganda in Hanoi, McCain said he had bombed civilian targets.
 He was offered early release because of his father's high rank, and McCain says he considered it but declined.
 After that, he was tortured for four days, until he signed a confession: "I am a black criminal and I have performed the deeds of an air pirate.
 I almost died and the Vietnamese people saved my life, thanks to the doctors."
-Of his more than five years in prisoner-of-war camps, about two of those years were spent in solitary confinement.
+Of his more than five years in prisoner-of-war camps, nearly two of those years were spent in solitary confinement.

-After the war McCain needed extensive surgery to repair the clumsy, cruel medical treatment he had received from his captors, and he underwent years of physical therapy to be able to walk normally.
+After the war McCain needed extensive surgery to repair the clumsy medical treatment he had received from his captors, and he underwent years of physical therapy to be able to walk normally.
 He remains unable to lift his arms over his head.
-Political opponents have spread rumors that his imprisonment left McCain emotionally damaged as well, but that is apparently a lie.
 His military medical records show that military doctors were impressed by his quick psychological recovery.
+For his military service, McCain won the Silver Star, Bronze Star, Legion of Merit, Purple Heart and Distinguished Flying Cross.

 He is often described as a "political maverick" willing to take positions at odds with his party leadership.
 Calling it "the biggest rip-off since the Teapot Dome Scandal", he was the only Republican Senator to vote against the Telecommunications Act of 1996, and he was the only Republican Senator to oppose the Federal Agriculture Improvement and Reform Act of 1996, which ended many farm subsidies.
 Unlike many Republicans, he expresses concerns over global warming and other environmental issues, and he voted against the Federal Marriage Amendment.

-He was cozy with savings and loan swindler Charles Keating, taking more than $100,000 in campaign contributions from Keating.
-What Keating received in return from McCain was never specifically nailed down, but McCain was admonished by the Senate Ethics Committee for showing "poor judgment."
-McCain used his own ethical problems to recreate his image by calling for campaign finance reform, co-sponsoring the popular if somewhat toothless McCain-Feingold Campaign Reform Act of 2002.
+He was cozy with savings and loan swindler Charles Keating, taking more than $100,000 in campaign contributions from Keating and accompanying him on several vacations.
+What Keating received in return from McCain was never specifically nailed down, but McCain was admonished by the Senate Ethics Committee for showing "poor judgment".
+McCain used his own ethical problems to recreate his image by calling for campaign finance reform, co-sponsoring the popular if toothless McCain-Feingold Campaign Reform Act of 2002.
+Similarly, McCain was critical of Pat Robertson and Jerry Falwell in 2000, but grew more cordial with such leaders of the religious right as he sought election in 2008, going so far as to deliver the commencement address at Falwell's Liberty University in 2006.

-He has been a solid supporter of most of the Bush-Cheney agenda, from the PATRIOT Act to the war in Iraq to his opposition of gay marriage and legal abortion.
-He briefly questioned whether the nation could afford Bush-Cheney tax cuts for the wealthy, but has since said that in retrospect he thinks it stimulated the economy.
+He was a solid supporter of most of the Bush-Cheney agenda, from the PATRIOT Act to the war in Iraq to his opposition of gay marriage and legal abortion.
+He briefly questioned whether the nation could afford Bush-Cheney tax cuts for the wealthy, but later said that in retrospect he thinks it stimulated the economy.
 He opposed the Bush administration's relaxation of rules against torture, even pushing through legislation reiterating that America would not torture prisoners, but McCain did not complain when Bush added a signing statement noting that the new law would not apply to his administration or his orders.

-Father: John Sidney McCain, Jr. (Admiral in US Navy, b.
+Father: John S. McCain, Jr. (Admiral in US Navy, b.
 17-Jan-1911, d.
 24-Mar-1981)

-Mother: Roberta Wright McCain (oil heiress)
+Mother: Roberta Wright (oil heiress, d.
+12-Oct-2020)

 Sister: Sandy McCain Morgan